Lonebear69/https-github.com-UberGuidoZ-RogueMaster-FlipperZero/ReadMe.md

 - UL: Fix for iButton Fuzzer includes (By xMasterX)
 - Updated: [Mfkey32 (By noproto)](https://github.com/noproto/FlipperMfkey)
 - Update: [Cross Remote WIP (By leedave)](https://github.com/leedave/Leeds-Flipper-Zero-Applications/tree/feature/xremote)
+- [New Patreon Build Update](https://www.patreon.com/RogueMaster/membership): SailorChibi animation added to Anime and ALL builds.
+- [New Patreon Build Update](https://www.patreon.com/RogueMaster/membership): Simps0ns and another Battle Royale animation added to ALL build.
+- For those that use ALL, Anime or RM Select builds, be warned, if you have more than 50 animations in your dolphin folder it causes issues with loading on boot and sometimes between apps.
+It is recommeneded you use a build with less animations to improve Flipper speed.
+I'm open to suggestions on Discord for build combinations.

 <a name="release">